wangziqi2013/wangziqi2013.github.io/_posts/2019-02-03-Storage-Mgmt-In-The-NVM-Era.markdown

 is called "torn writes", and is usually addressed by appending a checksum to the log entry after they have been flushed to the disk.
 The first primitive, "persist_wal", uses a similar technique, in which the LSN is used instead of the checksum.
 When a multi-word log entey is to be written, the log manager first writes the log entry body to the NVM, and then executes an epoch barrier.
-One possible implementation of the epoch barrier consists of a cache ling flush, a memory fence, a pcommit instruction, and another memory fence.
+One possible implementation of the epoch barrier consists of a cache line flush, a memory fence, a pcommit instruction, and another memory fence.
 On newer hardware the pcommit and the second memory fence may be unnecessary because cache line flush itself is sufficient to guarantee the durability of writes when the instruction returns.
 After the epoch barrier returns, the log manager then writes the LSN of the entry, which is followed by the second epoch barrier.
 On recovery,